4Darmygeometry/SteamTools/README.en.md

 - Deepin(UOS) 20 or higher is required
 - ~~iOS 11 or higher is required~~(In development…)
 - Android 5.0(API 21) or higher is required
+- AOSC OS 12(Localhost) or higher is required

+## 🔲 Supported Processors
+### X86 Processor
+- An x86-64 CPU that meets or exceeds the minimum requirements for the installation of the aforementioned operating system
+### ARM Processor
+- CPUs supporting ARM V8 (aarch64) or above
+### Loongson Processor
+- LoongArch64 CPUs with LSX extension instructions, such as 3A5000 and above.
+MIPS (LoongISA), LoongArch32, or CPUs without LSX extension instructions, such as 3A4000 and 2K0300, are not supported.

 ## 🧩 Screenshots
 <img src="./res/screenshots/screenshot-windows-accelerator.webp" width="800" />